By David Tuller, DrPH

 As is not uncommon with smart people, Professor Lloyd also seemed impressed with his own intellectual acumen.
 He sometimes took to “science-splaining,” but I’m used to that from medical experts (including my late dad, an internist).
 I had heard from others that he has referred to himself as the “leading light” for the illness in Australia, and he said the same during our talk.
 As I reviewed the interview later, I listened for traces of humility or self-deprecation that would mitigate the impact of hearing someone describe himself in those terms, but I detected none.
 However, perhaps “leading light” is a fair assessment–at least in terms of his enormous influence on the debate in Australia.

-Here are a couple of past posts from Health Rising about Professor Lloyd and his work.
+Here are a couple of past posts (written by others, not me) from Health Rising about Professor Lloyd and his work.
 The first is a summary of a presentation he gave at the 2014 conference held by the CFS/ME Research Collaborative about the role played by acute infectious illnesses in triggering ME/CFS:

 The second is a cogent commentary on Professor Lloyd’s advocacy of CBT and GET as treatments: